vomnes/matcha/server/api/src/routes/user/readme.md

 The url contains the parameter username
 If username is not a valid username
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: Username parameter is invalid"
+If parameter username and logged in username identical
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 400 Bad request - JSON Content "Error: Cannot like your own profile"
 Collect the userId corresponding to the username in the database
 If the username doesn't match with any data
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: User<username> doesn't exists"